7 Companies That Offer Mechanical Breakdown Insurance in Pennsylvania

 5 Companies That Will Insure an Uber or Lyft in Pennsylvania

 Finding reliable car insurance for Aliquippa drivers can be a challenge.
-Pennsylvania is one of the few states that requires additional coverage for Uber and Lyft drivers, making it even harder to find an insurer that meets all their requirements.
+Pennsylvania is one of the few states that requires additional coverage for Aliquippa Uber and Lyft drivers, making it even harder to find an insurer that meets all their requirements.
 Fortunately, there are several companies in Pennsylvania that offer tailored policies designed specifically to meet the needs of rideshare drivers.
 Here are five of them:

 - Geico - Geico offers affordable Pennsylvania rideshare insurance coverage with flexible deductible options, no-fault coverage, and 24/7 customer service.
 Drivers can get discounts on their premiums based on their driving history as well as discounts for bundling home and auto policies together.

-- Progressive - With Progressive Insurance, Pennsylvania rideshare drivers can get discounts for bundling their auto and Pennsylvania rideshare policies, as well as discounts for homeowners insurance.
+- Progressive - With Progressive Insurance, Aliquippa rideshare drivers can get discounts for bundling their auto and Pennsylvania rideshare policies, as well as discounts for homeowners insurance.
 Progressive also offers 24/7 customer service and flexible deductible options so drivers can choose the coverage that best fits their needs.

-- State Farm - Pennsylvania drivers who are insured with State Farm are eligible for rideshare coverage that is tailored to meet Pennsylvania's specific requirements.
+- State Farm - Aliquippa drivers who are insured with State Farm are eligible for rideshare coverage that is tailored to meet Pennsylvania's specific requirements.
 As an added bonus, State Farm will cover the gap between when a driver's rideshare policy ends and their personal auto policy begins, which provides additional peace of mind.

-- Allstate - Pennsylvania drivers who are insured with Allstate have access to comprehensive coverage of up to $1 million in liability protection while they are on the clock driving for Uber or Lyft.
+- Allstate - Aliquippa drivers who are insured with Allstate have access to comprehensive coverage of up to $1 million in liability protection while they are on the clock driving for Uber or Lyft.
 Allstate also offers flexible deductible options and discounts for bundling auto and Pennsylvania rideshare policies together.

 Top 10 Driving Infractions and Their Associated Insurance Increases in Pennsylvania

-Pennsylvania is known for its strict driving regulations, and as a result, drivers can be subjected to significant increases in their auto insurance rates if they are found guilty of certain traffic offenses.
+Pennsylvania is known for its strict driving regulations, and as a result, Aliquippa drivers can be subjected to significant increases in their auto insurance rates if they are found guilty of certain traffic offenses.
 Here are the top 10 Pennsylvania driving infractions that will cause an increase in car insurance premiums:

 - Driving under the influence (DUI): A DUI charge carries mandatory fines, license suspension, and possible jail time, but it also comes with a huge insurance rate hike.
 Pennsylvania state law requires individuals convicted of DUI to purchase additional liability coverage at an increased rate.